Serving Preschool Through 8th Grade in the San Francisco East Bay Since 1962

 At Seven Hills we have three distinct approaches to student dress, based on the age of the student.

-Our dress code in the Lower School has been developed for style, fit, price, durability and suitability.
-Our students wear school uniforms Monday-Thursday, and enjoy free dress on Friday.
+Our dress code in the Lower School has been developed for style, fit, price, durability, and suitability.
+Our students wear school uniforms Monday-Thursday and enjoy free dress on Friday.
 We recommend two sources for uniform clothing - our retail vendor, Lands' End, and our Second Time Around Shop on campus.
-The Second Time Around Shop is run by parent volunteers, and features gently used uniform clothing, at affordable prices.
-It is always chock full of clothes for both boys and girls, in grades Kindergarten through 5th grade.
-Proceeds from the Second Time Around Shop go back to Seven Hills, for investment in our events and programs.
+Parent volunteers run the Second Time Around Shop, which features gently used uniform clothing at affordable prices.
+It is always chock full of clothes for boys and girls in Kindergarten through 5th grade.
+Proceeds from the Second Time Around Shop go back to Seven Hills for investment in our events and programs.

 The intent of our Middle School dress code is to provide education without distraction.
 Middle School students do not wear uniforms, but their dress reflects good taste.
 Middle School styles range as widely as the students who wear them; as long as our students are appropriately dressed and comfortable, we can focus on learning and growing together.